Tso-hsin Cheng: Cultural Revolution

 In 1958 Cheng's work in China was interrupted by a campaign to eradicate sparrows (along with mice, flies and mosquitoes).
 Cheng was, for ecological reasons, against the campaign from the start but it was only in 1959 that he could influence a decision against the killing of sparrows.
 He travelled to East Germany in May 1957 and worked with Erwin Stresemann examining specimens from the Chinese region.
 He was also able to meet other ornithologists like L A Portenko, Charles Vaurie, and Gunther Niethammer in meetings that Stresemann called as the "Atlantic Pacific Conference".
 He was however not allowed to attend evening parties at Stresemann's home in West Berlin due to instructions from the Chinese embassy in East Germany.
 Cheng was made a foreign correspondent of the German Ornithologists' Society through the nomination of Stresemann.
 Cheng returned to China with stays in Leningrad and Moscow.
 Returning to China he was faced by Mao's Cultural Revolution.

-Scientific work came to a halt and a slogan was that "the more knowledge you possess, the more revolutionationary you are".
+Scientific work came to a halt and a slogan was that "the more knowledge you possess, the more revolutionary you are".
 Cheng was declared a criminal as he had opposed Chairman Mao's campaign against sparrows.
-He was told that "birds are public animals of capitalism" and had to wear a badge that read "reactionary" and made to undergo an examination of his supposed ornithological training apart from being forced to sweep the corridors and clean toilets.
+He was told that "birds are public animals of capitalism", had to wear a badge that read "reactionary", was made to undergo an examination of his supposed ornithological training, and was forced to sweep corridors and clean toilets.
 The test was given by a committee and he was asked to identify a bird made up of parts from multiple species.
-After failing the "test", his salary was reduced to a bare minimum.
+After he failed the "test", his salary was reduced to a bare minimum.
 In August 1966 he was kept in isolation in a cowshed for six months and his house was searched by Red Guards who confiscated all his belongings including a typewriter that he valued the most.
 The Academia Sinica was occupied by the Red Guards from 1967 until 1968 when Mao ordered their removal.
 Peace returned only in the 1970s and his work on the birds of China was sent for publication after having been rejected once earlier.
-It was published in 1978, but dated as 1976, and he was forced to include a long quotation from Mao, who had since died.
+It was published in 1978, but dated 1976, and he was forced to include a long quotation from Mao, who had since died.
 After Mao's death, Cheng was invited to an international symposium of the World Pheasant Association in November 1978.
 He also spent two months in England during which time he met Sir Peter Scott and G.V.T.Matthews.
 He served as a professor at the Beijing Normal University and in 1987 he and his colleagues published a Synopsis of the Avifauna of China.
 He also edited the Fauna Sinica, Aves volumes from 1970 to 1980.
 He worked on bird conservation and worked on international collaboration for the protection of migratory species.